uk000/goto/README.md

 | countsByTargetHeaders       | string->string->int         | Response counts per target grouped by header names |
 | countsByTargetHeaderValues  | string->string->string->int | Response counts per target grouped by header names and header values |

+#### Invocation Results Schema
+* Map from invocation index to Invocation Results, where the results report all fields of `Client Results Schema` for that invocation, and additional bool flag `finished`.
+See example below.

 #### Client API and Results Examples